jaytimm/gbr/README.md

 # User friendly extensions to Project Gutenberg

+> I remembered the glowworms and millipeds.
+I remembered the spectre.
+I
-> I remember the dressmaker’s smile!!
+> remembered the dressmaker’s smile!!

 ## Intro